Cheddar Leek Dip Recipe

 - 1 teaspoon hot sauce

-- Preheat oven to 400 degrees F. In a large skillet, melt butter over medium heat.
+- Preheat oven to 400°F. In a large skillet, melt butter over medium heat.
 Add leek, season with salt and cook until tender, about 12 minutes.

 Verdict: Very good!
 Super flavorful with the extra sharp cheddar, stout and hot sauce.

 Husband’s take: I didn’t think he would like this because he’s not typically a fan of cheesy, creamy, cream-cheese type things.
-I was wrong.
-He loved this!
-I served this at a small get-together as well, and I think it was the favorite thing there.
-Everyone loved it.
+I’m wrong.
+He loves this!
+I served this cheddar leek dip at a small get-together recently, and I think it was the favorite thing there.
+Everyone loves it.